- First we start off by analyzing base stats of a weapon to find potential viable builds and mod-setups

 Ignis (5 Formas) Best Infested Melter EVER – Flamethrower supreme

-I bring this badboy to every single infested mission and just about melts everything instantly, the beautiful thing is I don’t even have to aim properly and waste time on that, I just drag my mouse across the screen and shit just instantly incinerates in all kinds of directions xD
+I bring this badboy to every single infested mission and just about melts everything instantly, the beautiful thing is I don’t even have to aim properly and waste time on that, I just drag my mouse across the screen and stuff just instantly incinerates in all kinds of directions xD

-Ignis has base stat of Heat, 25% status chance/second to proc since its a beam/stream weapon.
+Ignis has base damage of Heat, 25% status chance/second to proc since its a beam/stream weapon.
 And it has 2.0 Punch through xD 2 meters punching through stuff with your fire beam – you get now why I love this rifle so much? xD

 Magazine capacity is 150.
 And since it has base heat damage, modding it for heat or heat-combined damage will obviously be increased compared to not having heat at all in the first place :P